The Information Geometry of Softmax: Probing and Steering: Experiments

 This condition is often met when using the Primal MD as the concept direction. \Cref{fig:all_experiments_sum,fig:all_experiments_fkl} show that Euclidean steering with the Primal MD preserves counterfactual sums and thus inherently minimizes off-target divergence across multiple concepts.
 However, even when KL divergence is minimized, the relative ranking of off-target components can shift significantly, as illustrated in \Cref{fig:all_experiments_rank_diff}.
 Consequently, dual steering remains the more robust choice for preserving the off-target distribution.

 \paragraph{Probing Assumption} Steering with a linear probe is significantly impacted by the quality of the probe.
 In \Cref{thm:steering}, we assume the concept probability $P(W=1 \mid \lambda)$ is constant across the entire hyperplane $\Lambda_W(c)$.
 This formalizes the idea that the probe sufficiently represents the target concept without any off-target entanglement.
 This is a stringent requirement.
 In practice, probes are trained on finite datasets, and we have no guarantee that this probability invariance assumption holds when moving away from the training distribution.
-If this condition is violated, dual steering may attempt to minimize the first term in \Cref{eq:kl_decomposition} (see proof of \Cref{thm:steering}).
-Consequently, dual steering may fail to sufficiently boost the target concept probability while inadvertently increasing off-target distortion as a trade-off.
 We provide an experimental illustration and further explanation of this phenomenon in \Cref{sec:probing}.
+However, even when this assumption is violated, empirical results show that dual steering still outperforms Euclidean steering in preserving off-target distributions.